Peer Support Advocates (PSA)

 3. Click on the pager # (i.e. 37586) or the number of the person it is being forwarded to.

 4. Type your message at the bottom under the NON-CLINICAL page.
 Make sure to include your name and return phone number or email.
-If you send a page without your contact information you will not be reached out to.
-If you accidentally send a page without your contact info, just send another non-clinical page explaining the previous message was from you and add your contact information!
+If you send a page without your contact information we will not be able to contact you.
+If you accidentally send a page without your contact info, just send another non-clinical page explaining the previous message was from you and add your contact information.

 Medical Student Academic & Personal Counseling

-Staff counselors are here to help medical students with their career development and their personal needs.
+Staff counselors help medical students with their career development and personal needs.
 Counselors serve as the student's first contact for any questions to the Office of Medical Student Education.

 Medical Student Disability Services

-All questions about disability services and accommodations should be directed to the Medical School Learning Specialist, Charlotte O'Connor M.Ed, firstname.lastname@example.org, or Services for Students with Disabilities (SSD).
+For questions about disability services and accommodations contact the Medical School Learning Specialist, JT Sangsland, M.Ed., firstname.lastname@example.org, or Services for Students with Disabilities (SSD).